TAMUSHPE/tamushpe-guides/docs/shpeathon26/designPhase/deliverables.md

 Design documentation is a collection of documents and resources that covers all aspects of your product design.
 Popular design documents include UI Mock-ups, UML Diagrams, CAD Models, Schematics, Sketches, and Product Renderings.

 For this deliverable, you are required to create **one** draft design of your website landing page and **one** design document, the second of which must be included in your sales pitch.
-You may include additional design documents for evaluation if desired.
+You may include additional design documents for evaluation if desired (if you do choose to add in extra documents, these can help to add bonus points to your final score).

-**Upload everything for this phase as one document in the Google Drive when finished**
+**Upload everything for this phase in the Google Drive when finished**

 Below are some examples of design documents for an app and for a physical product: